SolaceProducts/pubsubplus-pks-quickstart/README.md

 kubectl logs XXX-XXX-solace-0 -c solace -p
 ```

-## Testing data access to the message broker
+## Testing data access to the event broker

-To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and and select your preferred programming language in [APIs & Protocols](https://docs.solace.com/APIs.htm ).
+To test data traffic though the newly created event broker instance, visit the Solace Developer Portal and and select your preferred programming language in [APIs & Protocols](https://docs.solace.com/APIs.htm ).
 Under each language there is a Publish/Subscribe tutorial that will help you get started and provide the specific default port to use.

 Use the external Public IP to access the cluster.
 If a port required for a protocol is not opened, refer to the next section on how to open it up by modifying the cluster.

-## <a name="SolClusterModifyUpgrade"></a> Repairing, Modifying or Upgrading the message broker cluster
+## <a name="SolClusterModifyUpgrade"></a> Repairing, Modifying or Upgrading the event broker cluster

 `helm upgrade <release-name> <chart-location>` can be used to adjust the deployment to a new set of values.